-Responsibility Mining Manager - Site Manager Potential issues Environmental noise evaluation criteria for residential, educational, or impacts and institutional receptors are potentially exceeded at NSR 1 and NSR 4 due to proposed Gergarub Project operations.
-Management/ All diesel-powered equipment and plant vehicles should be kept Mitigation at a high level of maintenance.
+Responsibility - Mining Manager - Site Manager Potential issues - Noise and vibration complaints from the local farming community. or impacts Management/ - All diesel-powered equipment and plant vehicles should be kept Mitigation at a high level of maintenance.
 This should particularly include the measures regular inspection and, if necessary, replacement of intake and exhaust silencers.
-Any change in the noise emission characteristics of equipment should serve as trigger for withdrawing it for maintenance.
+Any change in the noise emission characteristics of equipment should serve as trigger for withdrawing it for maintenance. - In managing noise specifically related to vehicle traffic, efforts should be directed at: - Minimising individual vehicle engine, transmission, and body noise/vibration.
+This is achieved through the implementation of an equipment maintenance program to maintain road surfaces regularly to repair potholes etc.